donapieppo/nms-on-rails/README.md

 * conn_proto: can be ssh/rdp/http (used to connect witha click to the pc)
 * notify: boolean you set when you whant to be notified when the pc in reachable.

-Ips ha a one_to_many relation with the tables arps, facts.
+Ips has one_to_many relation with the arps, infos and facts tables.

 ### Arps